The business need for Social Engineering

 Working at the target company

-If you can get a job at the target company, then everything becomes easier for you.
+If you can get a job at the target company, everything becomes easier.

 Often social engineers apply for a cleaning role which has two advantages.